Erastuskanyatta/PHP-Yii2-Framework/index.md

 ## Body
 Now lets modify the body.This will be done inside the index.php file which is in the site directory.
 This file contains the entire page of the website..
-When we modify the index.php file we will have the code below.We will also add a link that we take us to service page that we are going to create.
+When we modify the index.php file we will have the code below.We will also add a link that will take us to service page that we are going to create.
 ```php
 <?php